NextCapital/nextcapital-client-demo/README.md

 - Include the resulting `demo.js` as a script into your existing HTML (and including any other potential HTML changes from our example)
 - Modify the `index.jsx` to complete any `TODO` entries.

 You can run `npm run build:minimal` at the top-level to build the javascript to the `minimal-demo/dist` folder.
-The `package.json` is a subset of this repos, so everything will build without issue.
+The `package.json` is a subset of this repo, so everything will build without issue.

 As you can see, Webpack will bundle React and all other dependencies together into a single JavaScript file that can be included in your application (when needed) just as you would any other script.